National Space Trophy Winners

 The 2001 winner of the National Space Trophy was International Space Station Program Manager Tommy Holloway.
 A

-native of Jasmine, Arkansas, Mr. Holloway graduated from the University of Arkansas with a degree in mechanical engineering and
+native of Jasmine, Arkansas, Holloway graduated from the University of Arkansas with a degree in mechanical engineering and

 joined NASA in 1963.
 He was a flight planner for Gemini and Apollo Flights at what is now the Johnson Space Center.
 He served as